Leveraging Analytic Gradients in Provably Safe Reinforcement Learning: NUMERICAL EXPERIMENTS

 \subsection{SETUP}

 We conducted all experiments using ten different random seeds.
-Hyperparameters were tuned exclusively for non-safeguarded training and remained consistent throughout the safeguarded experiments \cite{Optuna}.
-We assessed the quality of the final policy by calculating the mean episodic reward (Reward) achieved over a representative evaluation set alongside a 95\% confidence interval computed using bootstrapping.
-For our convergence metrics, we tracked the number of steps until convergence (\# Steps), defined as reaching within 5\% of the final policy, and the number of runs that did not converge within the maximum allowed simulation steps (\# Stuck).
-We excluded non-convergent runs from the reward and step calculations to ensure clarity.
+Hyperparameters were tuned exclusively for non-safeguarded training and carried over unchanged to the safeguarded experiments~\cite{Optuna}.
+We assessed the quality of the final policy by calculating the return \mbox{(Return)} achieved over a representative evaluation set.
+We tracked the number of steps until convergence \mbox{(\# Steps)}, defined as reaching within 5\% of the return of the final policy.
+Further, we report the mean and a 95\% confidence interval computed using bootstrapping for both the return and number of steps.
+Lastly, we report the number of runs that did not converge within the maximum allowed number of environment interactions \mbox{(\# Stuck)}.
+We excluded non-convergent runs from the return and step calculations to ensure clarity.

-We vary all three stages of the learning pipeline: policy optimisation algorithm, safeguarding, and simulation.
+In our numerical experiments, we vary all three components of the policy optimisation: learning algorithm, safeguarding, and environment.